Mo3az00/simple-node-server/docs/add-your-own-application.md

 |WorkingDirectory|The directory in which the application code is stored|
 |ExecStart|The command to run to start the application|

-Open the new unit file and replace the placeholders:
+Open the new unit file with <a href="https://github.com/noreading/simple-node-server#basic-nano-commands" target="_blank">nano</a> and replace the placeholders:
 <pre>
 sudo nano /etc/systemd/system/node-<b>{your domain}</b>.service
 </pre>